Submission Guidelines

 Geist is a magazine of ideas and culture with a strong literary focus and a sense of humour.
 The Geist tone is intelligent, plain-talking, inclusive and offbeat.
 Each issue represents a convergence of fiction, non-fiction, poetry, photography, comics, reviews, little-known facts of interest, cartography and the legendary Geist crossword puzzle.

-Before submitting work, read several issues of Geist, or dig deep into the archives at geist.com, to get a sense of the tone and nature of the work we publish.
-Some of our editorial biases derive from George Orwell’s essay “Politics and the English Language.”
+Before submitting work, read several issues of Geist, or dig into the archives at geist.com, to get a sense of the kind of the work we publish.

-Fiction: We publish short stories (up to 5000 words; Stephen Smith’s “Sir John’s Lost Diaries”) in the Features section.
-We publish one story per issue, so please send only your best work.
+Fiction: We publish short stories (up to 5000 words) in the Features section.
+We usually publish one story per issue, so please send only your best work.
 We pay up to $1000.
+Check out our recent short fiction.

 Poetry: Send a maximum of 5 poems.
 We pay $100 per page.